Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Social Sciences

-\ctriangle{cyan} \textbf{Interview Data}~\cite{Anggraeny2023, Dorasamy_etal_2021, Fernandes_et_al_2023, kloess2019case, Chiu2022onlinegrooming, christiansen2024hidden, khotimah2024child}: Interviews are widely used to collect structured demographic information and open-ended responses on cybergrooming experiences, offering rich qualitative insights.
+\ctriangle{cyan} \textbf{Interview Data}~\cite{Anggraeny2023, Dorasamy_etal_2021, Fernandes_et_al_2023, kloess2019case, Chiu2022onlinegrooming, christiansen2024hidden, khotimah2024child, reneses2024he}: Interviews are widely used to collect structured demographic information and open-ended responses on cybergrooming experiences, offering rich qualitative insights.
 For example, \citet{Dorasamy_etal_2021} conducted interviews on social media use, sex education, and grooming risks, while \citet{Fernandes_et_al_2023} interviewed law enforcement officers to explore investigative challenges.
 To enhance credibility, some studies apply \textit{investigator triangulation}, where multiple researchers analyze transcripts independently to reduce subjective bias \cite{Fernandes_et_al_2023}.
 Additionally, member checking—where participants verify their responses—helps validate qualitative findings.

-\ctriangle{lime} \textbf{Perverted Justice (PJ) Dataset}~\cite{black2015linguistic, Lorenzo-Dus_Izura_2017, van2016behavioural, lorenzo2016understanding, thomas2023offenders, lorenzo2020modus}: The PJ dataset~\cite{PJ-dataset}, consisting of chat logs between online predators and decoys, is one of the few available resources for studying grooming tactics.
-It has been used to analyze manipulation strategies, such as the strategic use of compliments to build trust \cite{Lorenzo-Dus_Izura_2017}.
-However, a key limitation is its reliance on decoy interactions, which may not fully replicate real victim-predator dynamics.
-Some studies attempt to address this gap by integrating findings from PJ chat logs with victim narratives obtained from legal case studies \cite{lorenzo2016understanding}, improving external validity.
+\ctriangle{lime} \textbf{Perverted Justice (PJ) Dataset}~\cite{black2015linguistic, Lorenzo-Dus_Izura_2017, van2016behavioural, lorenzo2016understanding, thomas2023offenders, lorenzo2020modus}: The PJ dataset~\cite{PJ-dataset}, consisting of chat logs between predators and decoys, is a key resource for analyzing grooming tactics and has been used to examine manipulation strategies, such as the strategic use of compliments to build trust~\cite{Lorenzo-Dus_Izura_2017}.
+However, reliance on decoy interactions may not fully capture authentic victim–predator dynamics.
+Some studies address this limitation by integrating PJ logs with victim narratives from legal case reports~\cite{lorenzo2016understanding}, thereby strengthening external validity.

 \ctriangle{pink} \textbf{Document Analysis}~\cite{Anggraeny2023, Fernandes_et_al_2023, craven_current_2007, shannon2008sweden, seymour2021discursive}: Qualitative studies often use document analysis of books, academic literature, theses, and legal documents to complement primary data sources.
 For instance, \citet{Fernandes_et_al_2023} combined legal document analysis with interview data to construct a comprehensive framework for cybergrooming investigations. \citet{Anggraeny2023} analyzed child protection laws alongside offender interviews to assess how legal frameworks shape offender behaviors.
 While document analysis helps contextualize findings, it often depends on secondary sources, which may be outdated or lack direct relevance to current grooming behaviors.